Bayley Scales of Infant and Toddler Development®, Third Edition

 Lists nearly 100 items that can be easily observed at any time during administration.
 Use the checklist to familiarize yourself with those items that can be observed outside the standard administration order, saving precious administration time.
 Make paper copies or use a grease pencil to note observed items, then later transfer to the master record form or input to the Scoring Assistant.

 Training Assistance– You choose the format!

-Training on the new Bayley–III instrument is available in many forms to suit the needs and desires of the clinician:
+Training on the new Bayley–III instrument is available in many forms to meet your needs:

 - Fundamental Administration (DVD)